-City Construction Stormwater Permits are required for all land disturbances greater than 1,000 square feet within the City of Kalispell.
+City Construction Stormwater Permits are required for any activity where the total volume of material disturbed, stored, disposed of or used as fill exceeds five (5) cubic yards or all land disturbances greater than 1,000 square feet within the City of Kalispell.
 The requirements for the permit are established by land disturbance size: (1) less than one acre, and (2) greater than or equal to one acre.

 Applications will be considered incomplete until the permit fee has been paid.
 Fees can be paid online or by calling 406-758-7720.